themathgeek13/asst0/README.md

 ## Hand-in Instructions ##

-__Instructions will be provided shortly.__  Please place the following files in your handin directory:
+Handin will be performed via [Canvas](https://canvas.stanford.edu/).
+I'd like everyone to hand in a zip file which contains two files:

 * Your writeup, in a file called `writeup.pdf`
 * Your implementation of `main.cpp` in Program 2, in a file called `prob2.cpp`

-If you would like to hand in code, for example, because you successfully completed an extra credit, you are free to include that as well in a single tar file.
-Please tell the TAs to look for your extra credit.
+If you would like to hand in code, for example, because you successfully completed an extra credit, you are free to include that as well.
+Please tell the staff to look for your extra credit in your writeup.
 When handed in, all code must be compilable and runnable!

 ## Resources and Notes ##